" The soul is here for its own joy " (Rumi)

 Approaching ancient Trujillo across the Great Cáceres Plain the city appeared in the distance, alone in a vast wilderness, a great stone fortress of towers and graceful buildings, cypresses softening the stone.
 We drove to the town square...all thoughts and feelings converging: I'm home

-A year on, watching the sun set from the edge of the old city, I glanced up above the castle's Moorish arch to the stone Virgin and, once a catholic ...
-"Show me a way of doing something creative in this place so I can stay.
+A year on, watching the sun set from the edge of the old city, I glanced up above the castle's Moorish arch to the stone Virgin and reverting to my catholic upbringing ...
+"Show me a way of doing something creative in this place.
 I'll recognize the sign"

 On the way home we stopped at a shop for refreshments.
 Mari-Jose, the shopkeeper, owned the place next to ours which was for sale.
 "Take the keys.
 Have a look around.
 Maybe a friend of yours will be interested".
 Opening the door to number 22 we entered a deep vaulted room